-I want to take this opportunity to share my stories about how I find my mission in education and live the calling.
+I would like to take this opportunity to share my journey in finding my calling in education.

 I graduated from college in 1999.
-Though my college major was in economics, I chose to work for a Swedish company as a travel consultant because I thought I was better at dealing with people than dealing with numbers.
-After several years’ hard-working, I became the key account manager in charge of the customer relationship at Amex Travel, a branch office of American Express in Shanghai.
-During those 8 years, I had learned a lot about customer service and interpersonal communication.
+Though my college major was economics, I chose to work for a Swedish company as a travel consultant because I believed my strength lay in interacting with people than crunching numbers.
+After several years of hard work, I became the key account manager responsible for customer relationships at Amex Travel, a branch office of American Express in Shanghai.
+During those eight years, I honed my skills in customer service and interpersonal communication.

-Known as an effective communicator who has a powerful mindset of customer service, in 2007, I received an invitation from Phillips, one of my key accounts, to compete for its North Asia Travel Manager position.
-After many rounds of interviews, I finally received the offer and became responsible for the travel commodity procurement as well as the stakeholders’ relationship management.
-I felt so lucky working with such a fortune 500 company because there were many opportunities for me to grow.
-During the 5 years working at Phillips, I had traveled to many countries where I could see different cultures and shape my view of the multi-cultural practice.
-Also, Phillips gave me a lot of staff training and project tasks through which I successfully developed my skillsets, such as negotiation skills, analytical skills, and leadership skills.
+My reputation as an effective communicator and customer service specialist earned me an invitation from Philips in 2007, one of my key accounts, to compete for its North Asia Travel Manager position.
+After multiple rounds of interviews, I finally received the offer and became responsible for travel commodity procurement and stakeholder relationship management.
+I felt so lucky to work with such a Fortune 500 company as it provided ample opportunities for personal and professional growth.
+During my five years working at Philips, I had the privilege of traveling to many countries, immersing myself in different cultures, and developing my skills in negotiation, analysis, and leadership through staff training and project tasks.

-Having worked for various industries like travel, government, and production for 12 years, I know that I should not stop myself from looking for a career that I am really passionate about.
-Then in 2014, I decided to return to school to pursue a higher degree in Education.
-I understood that education was not the area that I had ever officially take a role.
-But since my sophomore year of college, I have not given up providing tutoring to high school students.
-I can tell that I love teaching, especially love the feeling when I could persuade my students to change their attitude about learning.
-Once I recognized that I was called for education, I know what I need to do is to overcome the obstacles to live the calling.
+Having worked in various industries such as travel, government, and production for 12 years, I knew it was time to search for a career that I was truly passionate about.
+In 2014, I decided to return to school to pursue a higher degree in Education.
+I had never formally entered the field of education, but since my sophomore year of college, I have been providing tutoring to high school students.
+I discovered my love for teaching, especially the satisfaction of inspiring my students to change their attitude toward learning.
+Once I recognized that education was my true calling, I was determined to overcome any obstacles to fulfill it.

-Indeed, the Mid-career change wasn’t easy for me.
-On one hand, I needed to increase my ability in multi-tasking because I had to look after three kids when I was studying.
-On another hand, I had to get used to American higher education, which was quite different than what I had experienced in China and required a lot of jobs in research and writing.
-So in order to achieve my goal, I have to work even harder than my classmates.
-However, I must say it is the best decision that I have ever made so far because it leads me to find my purpose and value as a meaningful person.
+Transitioning mid-career was not easy.
+I had to learn to juggle multi-tasks, taking care of three kids while studying.
+Additionally, I had to adapt to the American higher education system, which was quite different from what I had experienced in China, demanding extensive research and writing.
+To achieve my goal, I had to work even harder than my classmates.
+Nevertheless, it was the best decision I had ever made because it led me to discover my purpose and value as a meaningful individual.

-Now, I am feeling quite fulfilled when I could use the student development knowledge to help my students to grow and to share the life experience about making choices to help my students in defining their goals and plans.
-Most importantly, as a certified college counselor and career facilitator, I am not only able to assist my students to identify their best interest, but also to inspire them to become an independent thinker who might choose to pursue a truly potential career path that is beyond others’ expectations.
+Today, I find great fulfillment in using my knowledge of student development to help my students grow and share life experiences to help them define their goals and plans.
+As a certified college counselor and career facilitator, I can assist my students in identifying their interests and inspiring them to become independent thinkers who pursue academic and career paths beyond their expectations.

-I wish all of you the best luck in defining your life purpose and mission!
+I wish all of you the best of luck in defining your life purpose and mission!